Five Taskmasters vaccinated for COVID-19

 |1

-This work, Five Taskmasters vaccinated for COVID-19 [Image 3 of 3], by MAJ Vonnie Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Five Taskmasters vaccinated for COVID-19, by MAJ Vonnie Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT